florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Sales (M126)/M126 - Manual Sales.md

 # 5 FAQ

-Question: I created an offer for a customer but I can't open it.
+Question: "I created an offer for a customer but I can't open it."

 Answer: Check whether the customer in question has access to the Webshop (Organs -> Debtors -> Check "This customer has access via the internet").